 Merle arises from a mutation in the pigment gene PMEL (we’ll call this mutation “M*” going forward).
-M* disrupts PMEL expression, leading to a mottled or patchy coat color.
-Dogs with the “M*m” genotype are likely to appear merle or phantom merle, that is, the dog is not obviously merle patterned but has a merle allele; dogs with the “M*M*” genotype are likely to appear merle or double merle.
+M* disrupts PMEL expression, leading to mottled or patchy coat pattern.
+Dogs with the “M*m” genotype are likely to appear merle or phantom merle.
+This is when the dog is not obviously merle patterned but has a merle allele; dogs with the “M*M*” genotype are likely to appear merle or double merle.
 Dogs with the “mm” genotype are unlikely to appear merle.

 What’s with the * in M*?

-What is uncommon about M* is that it can, and does, mutate rapidly a single generation, or even across a cell division.
-This means that a phenotypically merle dog can produce puppies with different lengthed merle allele.
+What is uncommon about M* is that it can, and does, mutate rapidly in a single generation or even across a cell division.
+This means that a phenotypical merle dog can produce puppies with different lengthed merle alleles.
 A merle dog could also have several merle alleles–these dogs would be called mosaics.
-And, the length of the merle allele determines the coat pattern of the dog.
+And the length of the merle allele determines the coat pattern of the dog.

 Why length matters